ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-03-25-Forensic-Standards-Post - Copy.md

 ***Conclusion:***
 The judge in the case dismissed the AI-enhanced video, deeming it unreliable, unrepeatable, and inadmissible.
 This reaffirms the critical need for transparency, reproducibility, and adherence to standards like those established by SWGDE/IOCE in forensic science.

+> **Forensic Perspective**
+> This IRAC analysis is framed within forensic science, not legal doctrine.
+While IRAC is traditionally a legal framework, I have structured this assessment to align with forensic integrity principles and present technical considerations in a way useful for attorneys.
+My role as a forensic scientist is to evaluate authenticity and technical reliability, not to make legal conclusions.

 Want more?
-The full opinion is not online, but [Greenberg Traurig’s analysis](https://www.gtlaw.com/en/insights/2024/5/washington-court-rejects-novel-use-of-ai-enhanced-video-in-trial) breaks it down.
+The full opinion is not online, but [Greenberg Traurig’s analysis](https://www.gtlaw.com/en/insights/2024/5/washington-court-rejects-novel-use-of-ai-enhanced-video-in-trial) breaks it down from a legal perspective.

 Without standards, a tampered video could sway a jury, and as we have heard before,  ***"justice hangs in the balance."***

 ---